h2oai/h2o-3/h2o-docs/src/product/data-science/maxrglm.rst

 Introduction
 ~~~~~~~~~~~~

-The maximum :math:`R^2` improvement technique does not settle on a single model.
-Instead, it tries to find the "best" one-variable model, the "best" two-variable model, and so forth.
+Instead of settling on a single model, the maximum :math:`R^2` improvement method finds the best iteration of the one-variable model, the two-variable model, and so on.
 The conventional maximum :math:`R^2` improvement technique does not guarantee to find the model with the largest :math:`R^2` for each predictor subset size.
 However, the H2O maximum :math:`R^2` improvement technique does guarantee to find the model with the largest :math:`R^2` for each predictor subset size.

 Defining a MAXR Model
 ~~~~~~~~~~~~~~~~~~~~~